Silarn/EDMC-BioScan/README.md

 ## Core Functionality and Comparison

 The core functionality of BioScan is to provide the best possible estimates for which species will be present on a planet, much like the [Observatory] [BioInsights] plugin.
-BioInsights may be slightly more accurate under specific edge cases, but the results are extremely similar.
+With the latest updates, BioScan can be slightly more accurate at ruling out certain bios with overlapping criteria.
+In a few edge cases, BioInsights may be slightly more accurate.
+Determining region boundaries and proximity to nebulae can be hard.

 There are a few key differences between each.
 BioScan is intended to be used as an active tool with a compact interface which could be potentially overlaid onto the game.
 It also presents key information to help you navigate and